About: Giardia is a parasitic protozoal infection of the small intestine affecting many mammals.

 G – Rodents

 One study in Australia found the prevalence of Giardia in healthy cats to be 2%, although those numbers may be up to 12% in crowded conditions such as shelters and catteries.
-Kittens and young adult cats are most commonly infected as well as cats living in crowded environments and cats who are immunocompromised such as those with feline immunodeficiency virus or feline leukemia virus.
+Infection in kittens and young adults are most common as well as cats in over-crowded or stressful environments and immunocompromised cats.

-A large number of cats may be infected with Giardia and display no clinical signs, so many pet owners are unaware their cat is infected.
+A large number of cats may have subclinical infection, which means they have the infection but display no symptoms.
 The geographical distribution of Giardia is worldwide and it is the most common parasite to infect humans and a common cause of diarrhea in travellers.

 Transmission of Giardia occurs via the fecal-oral route.
-There are a number of ways that infective cysts can be passed from the feces and into the next host.
 The feces of an infected animal (or human) contain large numbers of infective giardia cysts which can contaminate the environment and waterways.

 Common modes of infection:

-Drinking water which is contaminated with cysts is one of the most common ways that giardia is spread.
+Drinking water: Contaminated water is one of the most common modes of transmission.

 Fur: If the cat’s fur or paws come into contact with infected feces in the environment, such as digging in a litter tray or a garden bed and then licks his coat.

-Food: If the cat consumes food containing infective cysts, for example, food which has been contaminated during preparation from a person who has the cysts on their hands or is washed in dirty water or on equipment which is contaminated with cysts (dirty chopping board for example).
+Food: If the cat consumes food which contains infective cysts.
+Contamination can occur during preparation from a person who has the cysts on their hands or contaminated equipment.

-Fomites: If the cat comes into contact with objects containing which could be transferred to the cat’s coat which is then licked, or the object is licked directly.
+Fomites: If the cat comes into contact contaminated objects which can be transferred to the cat’s coat and later ingested when the cat grooms.

 Direct contact with an infected animal or person.

 There are two stages to the life cycle.
-Trophozoites which is found in the small intestine and cysts which are passed out of the cat in the feces.
+Trophozoites found in the small intestine and cysts which pass out of the cat in the feces.